LearnToRunFast/CS_Notes/Git/Git.md

 `Git stash apply` After you merge the upstream code into your current branch, you can run this command to put back the untracked files.

+`Git stash pop`: Same as `apply`, but it remove the top stashed element from the stash stack.

 `Git branch -a` List both remote-tracking branches and local branches.

 `git reset --hard` Resets the index and working tree.
 Any changes to tracked files in the working tree since `<commit>` are discarded.